ninode/wireless/apps/tcp_client/winc_readme.md

 ---
-parent: Harmony 3 Wireless Package
-title: Wifi Provisioning via SoftAP
+parent: Example Applications
+title: TCP Client
 has_toc: true
 has_children: false
 has_toc: false
 nav_order: 1

+family: WINC
 family: SAMD21
 family: SAME54
-function: Wifi Provisioning via SoftAP
+function: TCP Client
 ---

-# Wifi Provisioning via SoftAP

-This example compiles the Wifi Provisioning via SoftAP application which is used to provision a WiFi connection.
+# TCP Client

+The WINC example application demonstrates as a conventional, open tcp client-server communication.

 ## Description

-In this demonstration, the WINC Driver will advertise a SoftAP.
-The SoftAP connection is leveraged to provision a WiFi connection.
+In this demonstration, the WINC Driver will connect to a BSS and begin a TCP client socket connection to a remote server service.
+This demonstration can be configured in the following ways in the source code.
+• The BSS to connect to.
+• The TCP server address and port to connect to.
+• The receive buffer size.
+• The message which should be sent as the first data once connected to the server.

 ## Downloading and building the application

 To download or clone this application from Github, go to the [top level of the repository](https://github.com/Microchip-MPLAB-Harmony/wireless)

-Path of the application within the repository is **apps/wifi_provisioning_via_softap/firmware** .
+Path of the application within the repository is **apps/tcp_client/firmware** .

 To build the application, refer to the following table and open the project using its IDE.